 As part of assessing the best energy sources for the future, we are looking at the pros and cons of these different energy sources.

-Summary – Hydroelectric Energy Pros & Cons
+Summary – Hydroelectric & Hydropower (Hydro Energy) Pros & Cons

 - Renewable, unlike fossil fuels which are finite

 - Green energy – zero emissions while in operation (however, pumped hydro can use fossil fuels for pumping)

 - Reliable – there’s little inconsistency and fluctuation in water energy compared to sun or wind energy